fundamentals of community herbalism

 Payment plans available

-Certificate awarded upon completion of all assignments, final exam, and active participation in live sessions
+Certificate (285 hours) awarded upon completion of all assignments, final exam, and active participation in live sessions

 DETAILS

-Dates: Our 2026 online Fundamentals of Community Herbalism Guided Study program runs from February 23rd to October 21st.
+Dates: Our 2026 online Fundamentals of Community Herbalism Guided Study program runs from February 23rd to December 9th.

 Additional costs: two required textbooks, medicine making supplies.
 (Kitchen scale and measuring cup required for medicine making.)